Jake Esch

 Jacob Otto Esch (born March 27, 1990) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Miami Marlins and San Diego Padres.
+He has played for the Great Britain national baseball team.

 Career

 Florida/Miami Marlins

 Esch attended Cretin-Derham Hall High School.
 He then enrolled at the Georgia Institute of Technology, where he played college baseball for the Georgia Tech Yellow Jackets.
 A pitcher in his freshman year, Esch became a second baseman as a sophomore.
-The Florida Marlins selected Esch in the 11th round of the 2011 MLB draft as a pitcher.
-He pitched for the Jamestown Jammers of the Class A-Short Season New York–Penn League after he signed.
+The Florida Marlins selected Esch in the 11th round of the 2011 Major League Baseball draft as a pitcher.
+He pitched for the Jamestown Jammers of the Low–A New York–Penn League after he signed.

-In 2012, he pitched for Jamestown and the Greensboro Grasshoppers of the Class A South Atlantic League, In 2013 and 2014, he pitched for the Jupiter Hammerheads of the Class A-Advanced Florida State League.
-The Marlins added him to their 40-man roster after the 2015 season.
+In 2012, he pitched for Jamestown and the Greensboro Grasshoppers of the Single–A South Atlantic League, In 2013 and 2014, he pitched for the Jupiter Hammerheads of the High–A Florida State League.
+On November 20, 2015, the Marlins added Esch to their 40-man roster to protect him from the Rule 5 draft.

-Esch began the 2016 season with the Jacksonville Suns of the Class AA Southern League, and was promoted to the New Orleans Zephyrs of the Class AAA Pacific Coast League.
+Esch began the 2016 season with the Jacksonville Suns of the Double–A Southern League, and was promoted to the New Orleans Zephyrs of the Triple–A Pacific Coast League.
 The Marlins promoted Esch to the major leagues on August 31, 2016.